Roma Ryan: The Loxian Games and the Unity forum

 Ryan has been the coordinator of two on-line competitions at Enya's official website, enya.com—the First and Second Loxian Games, which have both been completed.
 Ryan announced the games on the official website in August 2008; the first games began on 1 September 2008 and the second games in September of the following year.
-Ryan stated: "The Games are a series of treasure hunts and you can tell by the name that they're based on the Loxian language you heard on Amarantine.
-They are games of riddles and clues and of you, looking for answers.
-As with most treasure hunts – there are prizes to be won.
-As with most treasure hunts you do not know what prize you may have won!"
 The winners for both games had been announced on the official forum, unity.enya.com.
 Enya announced the last winners of the games in a video message from 2017.
-Prior to the closing of the sites, Ryan had provided the majority of Aigle's contact with fans on the official website and also communicated periodically on the Unity forum.

 Personal life

-Roma was married to Enya producer Nicky Ryan, with whom she had two daughters, who contributed artwork and layout to Amarantine.
-Nicky died in September 2025.
+Ryan was married to Dublin-born producer Nicky Ryan until his death in September 2025.

+The couple had two daughters, who contributed artwork to Amarantine.
+Ryan remains close to Enya, having worked on her lyrics, and resided together at their previous home in Artane for the first six years of Enya's solo career in the 1980s.

+One of Ryan's sisters is the author and actress Michèle Forbes.
+Ryan's sister Michèle (also spelled Michelle) has occasionally been involved with the Enya project, conducting the sole interview that took place inside Enya's castle.